MediaButler

 OpenSubtitles credentials #

 Credentials are never stored in settings.json (which lives unencrypted in roaming app-data).
-Set them via User Secrets so they live under %APPDATA%\Microsoft\UserSecrets\mindattic-vault-shared\secrets.json:
+Place them in the canonical Subtitles credential file %APPDATA%\MindAttic\Subtitles\providers.json:

 Or as environment variables (CI / containers):